StaticTaku/easy_public_website_builder/README.md

 ```

 ### 2.
-If you want to change public port of nginx, just change like this:
+If you want to change the public ports of nginx, just change like this:

 in docker-compose.yml
 ```sh